libor-m/ngs-course/others.rst

 Petri Kemppainen - LDna
 -----------------------

-To install the LDna package in the Virtual machine, start the machine, log in with PuTTY and run following commands (takes ~10 minutes to build):
+To install the LDna package in the virtual machine you got here, start the machine, log in with PuTTY and run following commands (takes ~10 minutes to build):

 .. code:: bash